oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 **Q: How will you assess whether I have the required skills for a project?**

 We will assess your application based on your proposal and the skills that you have demonstrated in your PRs and other interactions with the community.
-Please see the guidance in the "Required Skills" section of the [proposal template](#gsoc-proposal-template), which explains how to demonstrate that you have the required skills for a project.
+Please see the guidance in the "Required Skills" section of the [proposal template](#gsoc-proposal-template), which explains how to demonstrate that you have the required skills for a project, and provides pointers on how to develop those skills.

 **Q: Is it okay if I only focus on the frontend or backend?**